 Skip navigation

-Bat Monitoring Program
+Bat Program

-Why are we monitoring bats?
+Why bats?

-There is a lot of misinformation and misunderstanding about bats which has led to them being villainised and even persecuted.
+Because bats are awesome!
+But, sadly a lot of people don't know this and there is a lot of misinformation and misunderstanding about bats which has led to them being villainised and even persecuted.
 Undoubtedly this has had an impact on both the funding and research allocated to bats and, on the protection, and appreciation of bats and the role they play in the ecosystem.

 Bats make up about 20% of all mammal species, yet there are lots of ‘unknowns’ about bats in Western Australia.
 This makes it difficult for us to assess how populations are faring across the state and to identify the extent of impacts on these populations resulting from pressures such as habitat loss, fragmentation, and other disturbances.